AryaDavidsonA/MISCHIEF/README.md

 ## Usage

+I tried to encode 2 images at a time and it worked.
+Here, the process is  1st image hiding the 2nd image and 2nd image hiding the 3rd image.
+If you want to know how it's ,then you can check below.

 1.The script should execute as shown below.

     python3 stegano_test.py

 2.Then you will get the options like below.

-    (Please choose your option!!!
+    Please choose your option!!!
     1. Encode
     2. Decode
-    Enter your choice here : )
+    Enter your choice here :

 3.If you choose the option 1, again you will get the options like below.

+    Enter your first image :
-    Enter your choice here : 1
+    Enter your second image :
-    Enter the first image file : 1st_image.jpeg
+    Enter your third image :
-    Enter the image file for hide : 2nd_image.jpeg Given image encoded successfully and saved as hidden.png!!!

-4.Here, you can see the image has been encoded and saved as 'hidden.png'.
+4.Here, you can see the image has been encoded and saved as 'hidden.png' and 'secret.png'.

 5.if you choose the option 2, again you will get the options like below.

-    Enter your choice here : 2
+    Enter your image for decode :
-    Enter the image for decode : hidden.png
+    Enter your image for decode :
-    Your image decoded successfully from hidden.png  and saved as saved.png!!!

-6.Here, you can see image has been decoded and saved as 'saved.png'.
+6.Here, you can see image has been decoded and saved as 'stego.png' and 'stego1.png'.

-7.You can check the files named 'hidden.png' and 'saved.png'.
+7.You can check the image files named 'hidden.png','secret.png','stego.png' and 'stego1.png'.

 ## Try with JPEG images.